iobroker-community-adapters/ioBroker.fronius/README.md

 ### **WORK IN PROGRESS**

-- (nkleber78) This release delivers a major rewrite of the adapter code.
-Incompatibilities may exist.
-Please ensure to have a working backup.
-- (mcm1957) Dependencies and toolset has been updated
+- (mcm1957) Dependencies and toolset have been updated.
+This is an intermediate test release.

 ### 1.1.6 (2021-03-xx)